 Wells Gray Provincial Park: Backcountry AreasThe backcountry areas of Wells Gray Park offer hiking to suit a wide variety of abilities and interests, user-maintained wilderness camping, with opportunities for canoeing, fishing, exploring and wildlife viewing.
-Most trails are located within the southern third of the Park – north of that, visitors must be adept at map-and-compass orienteering.
+Most trails are located within the southern third of the park – north of that, visitors must be adept at map-and-compass orienteering.
 All hikers, whether day-trip or overnight, should be completely self-sufficient, and have advised friends and family of proposed route and time of return.
-The Provincial Emergency Program created an excellent form, TRIP PLAN FOR OUTDOOR SURVIVAL – please use it!
-Forms can be picked up at the Info Centre or from the R.C.M.P.
+The Provincial Emergency Program created an excellent form, Trip Plan for Outdoor Survival – please use it!
+Forms can be picked up at the Information Centre or from the R.C.M.P.

 This trail system is the only one in Wells Gray open to horse use, with guided rides available.
 Access points are the Flatiron and White Horse Bluffs trailheads, with circle hikes possible.
 Some excellent wilderness camping sites along the Clearwater River; note that everybody is restricted to camping in specific sites only.
 Trail maps are posted at all trailheads and junctions.
-The trail system is approx 40 km total length.
+The trail system is approximately 40 km total length.

-Battle Mountain: This high elevation area can be hiked as a loop trail, approx 30 km total length.
+This high elevation area can be hiked as a loop trail, approximately 30 km total length.
 Leaving your vehicle at the first parking area on the Battle Mountain road (2.5 km from the Wells Gray Park road) take the Battle Creek trail.
 The lower half of the trail is dry, but steep switchbacks with loose rock make hiking time slow.
-Approx 11 km from trailhead to Fight Lake Meadows camping area.
-A small public-use cabin is located behind a cluster of trees – not bug-proof, but adequate shelter in bad weather.
+Approximately 11 km from trailhead to Fight Lake Meadows camping area, a small public-use cabin is located behind a cluster of trees – not bug-proof, but adequate shelter in bad weather.

 If used in the winter, skiers may have to dig to find it – be sure to clear all snow from the chimney before lighting the fire!
 Don’t confuse this very simple structure with the chalet at the base of 52 Ridge, owned by a company offering guided hiking and skiing trips through this area.
 Fight Lake provides a good base camp for exploring 52 Ridge, and the expansive Cariboo Meadows, noted for wild flower displays in July and early August.
 From Fight Meadows, follow the trail south to Philip Lake, returning to the Battle Mountain road via a steep trail along the Philip Creek drainage.
 Return to your vehicle by hiking 5 km down the road.
 This upper section is not suitable for anything less than a high-clearance 4-wheel-drive.
 Hikers must be prepared for mountain weather with white-out conditions.
 Carry insect repellent and water.